simon-reynolds/Falsehoods/README.md

-Falsehoods
+The Big Book of Programming Assumptions
 ==========

-The Big Book of Programming Assumptions (or How I Learned to Stop Worrying and Love the Bugs)
+(or How I Learned to Stop Worrying and Love the Bugs)
 ----------

 + Assumptions about [Names](Names.md)